miniduan/snippets/README.md

 Naive implementation of reverse polish notation calculator in Scala, based on the version described in [Learn You Some Erlang for Great Good](http://learnyousomeerlang.com/functionally-solving-problems "Learn You Some Erlang for Great Good ")

 #### akka-sandbox

 Sandbox for Scala-Akka experiments.
 Contains the following

+#### 3GPP Parser and Simulator

+A scala parser for 3GPP XML format Performance Management (PM) files

+##### parser-api

+Contains the 3GPP schemas and generated Scala classes for parsing.

+#### data-generator

+Random data generator to simulates telecom nodes producing PM data, output written in 3GPP XML format.
+Basic utility used for testing the parser.